ggkuron/dotfiles/README.md

-# using utils list
+# using utils

-listed by portage package names
+which listed by portage package names
 ----
 * x11-misc/xdg-utils
     - xdg-open